Custom Dictionaries Translation Services Word Databases

 Meaning: 1.
 To converse casually, gab, chatter, chew the fat.
 2. To fabricate filling for the gaps in memory, to mix fact with fiction intentionally or unintentionally.

 In Play: The first meaning of today's word is simply to gab: "When Hardy and Sandy Beech wake up in the middle of night together they often confabulate for several minutes before going back to sleep."
-The second meaning is by far the more intriguing: "Constanza confabulated a resume from facts about jobs she had held and wishful thinking about how she performed on them."
+The second meaning is by far the more intriguing in light of today's politics: "Constanza confabulated a resume from facts about jobs she had held and wishful thinking about how she performed on them."

 Word History: Today's word comes from the past participle of Latin confabulari, confabulatus.
 This word is made up of con "with, together" + fabulari "to speak, talk".
 The base verb is a variation of fabula "speech, conversation", the noun of fari "to speak".
-Fari came from the same PIE root (bha- "to speak") as Old English fae which later became fairy, beings known for their enchanting speech.
-The spells they uttered became your fate, so it is appropriate that this word shares the same origin.
+It also went into the making of fabula "story, tale", from which we borrowed fable.
+The same root came through Germanic history and ended up in Old English as fae.
+This word caem down to Modern English as both Fay(e) and fairy, beings known for their enchanting speech.
 People gifted with the blarney, of course, are affable, a prefixed form of the same root.
-With the suffix -n, this PIE root became phonos "sound" in Greek, which we borrowed in our words telephone, phonetics, and microphone.
-(We can't complete today's Good Word without speaking a few words of thanks to Chris Berry for nominating it.)
+(We complete today's Good Word by conveying, without confabulation, our gratitude to Chris Berry for nominating it.)

 Dr. Goodword, alphaDictionary.com